nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 With our unit-scoped test, we check specific functionality of each unit under test.
 Our integration-scoped tests verify that we are using framework features (caching, Spring Data, etc.) correctly.
-But all of these tests were only using parts of our application.
+But all of these tests were only using isolated parts of our application.
 In order to make sure that the application as a whole is working as intended, we have to have a small number of End-2-End smoke tests.

 These tests will use a completely booted up version of our software (see the above test) and a real database instance.
 Depending on the nature of your